lihongjie0209/svg-mcp/NPM_USAGE.md

 ## Installation Process

-When you install `svg-mcp`, this happens:
+When you install `@svg-mcp/svg-mcp`, this happens:

 1. **Main Package**: Downloads the lightweight main package (~1KB)
 2. **Platform Detection**: Detects your OS (`win32`, `linux`, `darwin`) and architecture (`x64`, `arm64`)